-SCA Awareness Month represents a critical initiative by the Heart Rhythm Society to raise awareness for SCA and help the public become more familiar with what it is, how it affects people, and what can be done to help save lives.
+October is Sudden Cardiac Arrest Awareness Month, which represents a critical initiative by the Heart Rhythm Society to raise awareness for Sudden Cardiac Arrest (SCA) and help the public become more familiar with what it is, how it affects people, and what can be done to help save lives.

 Time-to-treatment is critical when considering the chance of survival for an SCA victim.
 Ninety-five percent of those who experience SCA die because they do not receive life-saving defibrillation within four to six minutes, before brain and permanent death start to occur.
-But many people do not know how to respond when someone experiences SCA.
+Click below to learn more about the steps to take when responding to a potential SCA emergency.

-Learn your risk by using this online tool!
+Learn your SCA risk by using an interactive online tool.
 It’s fast and easy — simply answer a few questions regarding your health and get your results.
-After you have finished using the SCA Risk Assessment, please consult with your physician regarding your results.
+After you have finished using the assessment, please consult with your physician regarding your results.

 A number of organizations are involved in Sudden Cardiac Arrest awareness, education, and support.
 Note that this list is intended to serve as a convenience — inclusion of a link does not imply the Heart Rhythm Society' endorsement of either the linked website, the organization operating such website, or any products or services of that organization.